BisratYalew/flask-rest-api/README.md

 # Flask Rest API
-This program shows how to set up a flaskrestapi with postgres_db, blueprint, sqlalchemy, marshmallow, wsgi, unittests
+This program shows how to set up a flaskrestapi with postgre db, blueprint, sqlalchemy, marshmallow, wsgi, unittests

 # Install guide